Expert Assistance in the identification of protected Trees in Eastern Suburbs

 What happens if I conduct work on a protected tree without permission?

-If you carry out work on a protected tree without the proper permits, you could be facing substantial fines and even imprisonment.
+If you carry out work on a tree that is protected without the appropriate authorizations, you could be subject to substantial fines and even imprisonment.

-Can I contest a TPO or preservation order?
+Can I appeal an TPO or preservation order?

 Can I remove a protected tree?